 Resources and funding: Board with support from the Secretariat

-Objective 3.2: Apply the strategy developed in 3.1 to lobby funding agencies and states to ensure sustainability of Arctic observing
+Objective 3.2: Apply the strategy developed in 3.1 to advocate to funding agencies and states to ensure sustainability of Arctic observing

 Description:

 SAON has the mandate to mobilize new/additional resources to meet observing needs.
 SAON will play the liaison/advocate role between the research communities and policy makers.